SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 <!--endintro-->

-The Idea Champion should be someone who believes in the idea's potential.

 ## The Idea Champion's responsibilities

 * **Take accountability** for the idea from the end of the brainstorming day until a Scrum Team has been assigned and development has started